Parliamentary.ai

 Overview

 This bill mandates a code of practice to improve accessibility of on-demand audiovisual services for people with hearing or sight impairments.
-It requires subtitles, signing, audio description, and other accessibility features for on-demand programs.
+The code will require providers to offer subtitles, signing, audio description, and potentially other accessibility features for a designated portion of their content.

 Description